continuouspipe/remote-environment-client/README.md

  This will install kubectl if you do not have it installed already.
 It will then ask a series of questions to get the details for the project set up.

+Your answers will be stored in a `.cp-remote-env-settings` file in the project root.
+You will probably want to add this to your .gitignore file.

 ## Creating amd building remote environment

 ```